jalispran/jalispran/_posts/2017-11-03-Project-mu.markdown

 ---

 ## Summary:
-This was one of the most ambitious project that I had worked on.
+This was one of the most ambitious projects that I had worked on.
 It included vast amount of technologies.

 ---